Topics

 These fail for the same reason: they push the activation energy onto your future self at exactly the moment when your future self is busy.
 The cadences that survive are the ones that pin a slot now and pre-decide what happens in it.

 A cadence without scaffolding is just a wish.
 The scaffolding has three pieces: a stay-in-touch frequency per friend (weekly / monthly / quarterly), a last-contacted timestamp that updates whenever you talk, and a due queue that surfaces who's overdue.
 None of these need to be elaborate.
 They need to be in the same place so you can see them at once.
+The 5-2-1 rule is a minimal version of exactly this kind of system.

 Friendship Tracker runs exactly this loop: each contact carries a frequency, every conversation log auto-updates the last-contacted timestamp, and the dashboard shows the overdue queue front and centre.
 The whole thing fits on one page.
 The point isn't the dashboard, though - the point is that the cadence becomes ambient instead of effortful.

 Not every old friend should be on the monthly cadence forever.
 Some friendships fit a quarterly rhythm comfortably, some fit yearly.
 Lowering a cadence isn't downgrading the friendship; it's matching the cadence to where the friendship actually lives now.
 The mistake is leaving someone on a cadence that overshoots, missing it for months, and then feeling guilty enough that you avoid the next call.
 Pick the rhythm that's true and the calls happen.
+If the guilt is a sign that you've already drifted, why we drift apart from close friends explains the loop and how to break it.

 FAQ